 Well, I guess we have to talk about it.

-If you’ve been paying attention to the news and social media over the past two weeks, you’ve undoubtedly heard the term “quiet quitting”.
+If you’ve been paying attention to the news and social media over the past few months, you’ve undoubtedly heard the term “quiet quitting”.
 For some unknown reason, this concept has gained a lot of traction lately, but don’t be fooled.
 It’s not a new idea.
 It’s also not an especially helpful addition to the very necessary conversations being had around work/life balance, boundaries, and the monumental shifts happening in the workplace as a result of the pandemic.

 Like most things online, the discussions regarding quiet quitting seem to involve two extremes.

 Put simply, quiet quitting means doing the bare minimum in your job.

 One side says this is a totally acceptable way of behaving at work— “It’s called doing your job!”
 These folks say that giving it a negative label is the equivalent of management making employees feel bad for setting healthy boundaries.

 The other side says it’s a career killer—a surefire way to hurt your long-term career prospects.

 Personally, I think both sides are right and both sides are wrong.
 This is why I’m not very good at social media.
 I believe that most topics, especially those related to the workplace, have multiple sides and a certain amount of complexity.
 Trying to boil everything down to pithy soundbites doesn’t really deepen our understanding.